mrsingasani/mrsingasani/README.md

 ## 🧑‍💻 About Me

 - 💼 I'm currently working as a Software Engineer at Resmed.
-- 🎓 I graduated from JBIET with a degree in Computer Sience
+- 🎓 I graduated from JBIET with a degree in Computer Science
 - 🌍 Based in: San Diego, California, USA
 - 🔭 Currently learning: Developer Experience
 - 🛠️ Tech I work with: